SHARE

 French Vinaigrette Dressing Recipe

 I had every intention to make a classic French Bistro salad with goat cheese for the blog and my goat cheese bread crumb pieces never made it to the last round.
 What I did end up making and loving is a classic French vinaigrette dressing.
-I added the dressing to a simple bowl of mixed greens and it instantly transported me back to a Parisian café.
+I added the classic French vinaigrette dressing to a simple bowl of mixed greens, instantly transporting me back to a Parisian café.

-You can make this easily with your own kitchen ingredients.
-The one thing you will need that you may or may not have is dijon mustard.
-I love the one at Trader Joe’s and it is only $2.
+You can make this easily with your kitchen ingredients.
+The one thing you will need that you may or may not have is Dijon mustard.
+I love the one at Trader Joe’s, and it is only $2.
 It’s a great staple to have on hand for multiple recipes.

 What You Need: